-Use Copenhagen as a classroom by visiting some of the world’s most progressive sustainability initiatives.
-Past visits include the European Environment Agency, Risø National Laboratory for Renewable Energy, and the NGO Energy Crossroads
+- Visit some of the world’s most progressive sustainability initiatives in Copenhagen, such as Risø National Laboratory for Renewable Energy, the NGO Energy Crossroads, and urban gardens

-The program is for you if you are interested in environmental studies, environmental science, public policy, or general environmental affairs, and have a passion for sustainability and conservation.
+The program is right for you if you study environmental studies, public policy, general environmental affairs, and have a passion for sustainability and conservation.